Olivier Giroud: 2022–24: All-time France top scorer, second consecutive World Cup final, and international retirement

+On 22 September 2022, in a UEFA Nations League 2-0 win against Austria, he scored a goal to become at 35 years 11 months and 23 days France's oldest ever goalscorer.

 Giroud was called up to the French squad for the 2022 FIFA World Cup in Qatar; he started as the team's lone striker in their opening match against Australia on 22 November, scoring two goals and equalling Thierry Henry's 51-goal record for France.
 He broke the record and became the national team's all-time top scorer after netting a goal against Poland in the round of 16 on 4 December.
 On 10 December, he scored the winning goal against England, helping France reach the semi-finals.
 France lost to Argentina in the final on penalties after a 3–3 draw, with Giroud being substituted near the end of the first half.
 With four goals, he was awarded the tournament's Bronze Boot.

 On 23 May 2024, Giroud announced that he would retire from international football after Euro 2024.

+On 5 June 2024, he came on as a substitute in a friendly game against Luxembourg, to become at 37 years 8 months and 6 days France oldest ever player.

-His final match was a substitute appearance in a 2–1 semi-final defeat against Spain.
+His final match was on 9 July 2024, a substitute appearance in a 2–1 Euro 2024 semi-final defeat against Spain.

 Style of play

 Giroud is capable of playing in several offensive positions, but usually plays as a striker or as a centre-forward; he has also occasionally been used as a second striker, or even as a false 9.
 A hard-working striker, he is known in particular for his reliable goal scoring rate, size, physical strength, heading accuracy, powerful shot, ability to hold up the ball with his back to goal, and link-up play, or create space for his teammates with his movement off the ball.
 He is also associated with making runs to the front post that outwit defenders.
 Due to his playing style and penchant for scoring goals after coming off the bench, he has been described as a "target man", and as a "super sub" in the media.
 He has also been described by pundits as one of the most underrated strikers in the world.

+A 2025 article and interviews stress that he views Mbappé potentially breaking his record as a source of pride rather than rivalry, framing his scoring record as something he is happy to see surpassed by the next generation.